redhat-best-practices-for-k8s/collector/README.md

         and under the `collectorAppPassword` entry enter the password you defined in your first use of the collector.

-    Example of filled entries in CNF Certifiaction configuration file, to allow data collection by partner name:
+    Example of filled entries in CNF Certification configuration file, to allow data collection by partner name:

     ```sh